 The same holds true for managers faced with issues of information delivery and resource allocation.
 If you lend a member of your staff to a colleague who is shorthanded and facing a tight deadline, you will increase the chances of that person helping you when you need help.

 Or if you give other people privileged information or a preview of important information (like a report) ahead of others, those people feel an obligation to return the favor in an equivalent way.
 You can build alliances by supporting and doing favors for people in critical positions because they will feel a need to reciprocate to some degree.
+You can read more about this in my article, “Employee recognition creates better workplace performance: Here’s detailed proof.”

 You can make the need to reciprocate work even more strongly if you say something like, “You’re welcome.
 I’m sure you would do the same for me if I were in your position.”